-There over 12,000 different species of moths in North America that grow from caterpillars.
-They usually feed on plants in their Caterpillar form, but some live on dry, dead food.
-There are two clothes moths in North America; the casemaking clothes moth and the webbing clothes moth.
+There are over 12,000 types of moths in North America that grow from caterpillars.
+They usually feed on plants when they are larvae, but some live on dry, dead food.
+Two moths in North America will eat your clothes; the webbing and casemaking clothes moths.

 The caterpillars of clothes moths eat clothes to extract moisture to nourish them through their life cycle.
 Clothes moths do not have tongues and do not eat or drink, so they rely on this early nourishment.

 If you want to find out more, then please read on.

 If you want to get rid of clothes moths, I recommend these products on Amazon.